Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 3. Under Data select `INTERP_VALUE` and set the Aggregation to `Max`.
 4. Select `+ Add column` and select `LOCF_VALUE` and set Aggregation to `Max`.

+**The chart will display a both linear and a step-based pattern for interpolated values between data points**.

 <img src="assets/function_chart_linearlocf.png" />